Pachuca Mexico: 20 Reasons to Visit this Mexican City

-In the town, there are also two museums and silver workshops.
 When visiting this town, one of the must-sees is the nearby Peñas Cargadas Natural Park, where you can go horseback riding, zip-lining, and rappelling.

 It is located at the foot of the hill of the same name and is considered the oldest archaeological site in the state.